KhalilOuali/FreeRTOS-STM32-VSCode-Wokwi/README.md

 ### STM32CubeMX

 This project was initially generated using STM32CubeMX.
-You can open [`Nucleo-C031C6-FreeRTOS.ioc`](Nucleo-C031C6-FreeRTOS.ioc) in STM32CubeMX to reconfigure the project.and regenerate the code.
+You can open [`Nucleo-C031C6-FreeRTOS.ioc`](Nucleo-C031C6-FreeRTOS.ioc) in STM32CubeMX to reconfigure the project and regenerate the code.
 The generated code has some issues.
 Check or run [`fix_MX_codegen.py`](fix_MX_codegen.py) for the fixes.

 ## Development